 Bank of America and Chicago Marathon helped sponsor this event, so their logos are visible alongside the RMCH logo.

 Add brand advertising to your marketing strategy

 By combining brand ads and with direct response, your brand can capture both immediate ROI while also driving future sales.
 Use the suggestions and examples above to refine your own strategy.
-Then, ensure all of your digital ads are connected to a professional post-click landing page designed for conversion.
 Sign up for an Instapage Enterprise demo here.